Unity-Technologies/ml-agents-dots/Documentation~/README.md

         }
     }
 ```
 The ActuatorEvent data contains a key (here an entity) to identify the Agent and a `GetContinuousAction` and `GetDiscreteAction` methods to retrieve the data in the event.
-This is very similar to how collisions are currently handled in the Physics package.

-Another way to retrieve actions that is more OOTS friendly is to use the `ActionHashMapUtils` as follows :
+Another way to retrieve actions is to use the `ActionHashMapUtils` as follows :

 ```csharp
 // Create hash map from entities to actions (here for discrete actions)